-The following safety procedures should be followed during installation: (Always wear safety glasses or face shield when working on or near batteries.
-Refer to Figure 1)
+The following safety procedures should be followed during installation: (Always wear safety glasses or face shield when working on or near batteries.)

-- These batteries are sealed and contain no free electrolyte.
+- 1. These batteries are sealed and contain no free electrolyte.
 Under normal operating conditions, they do not present any acid danger.
 However, if the battery jar or cover is damaged, acid could be present.
 Sulfuric acid is harmful to the skin and eyes.
 Flush affected area with water immediately and consult a physician if splashed in the eyes.
-Consult MSDS for additional precautions and first aid measures. - 2.
-Prohibit smoking and open flames, and avoid arcing in the immediate vicinity of the battery. - Do not wear metallic objects, such as jewelry, while working on batteries.
+Consult MSDS for additional precautions and first aid measures. - Prohibit smoking and open flames, and avoid arcing in the immediate vicinity of the battery. - 3.
+Do not wear metallic objects, such as jewelry, while working on batteries.
 Do not store un-insulated tools in pockets or tool belt while working in vicinity of battery. - 4.
-Keep the top of the battery dry and clear of tools and other foreign objects. - 5.
-Provide adequate ventilation (per IEEE standard 1187 and/or local codes) and follow recommended charging voltages. - 6.
-Extinguishing media: Class ABC extinguisher.
-Note: CO2 may be used but not directly on the cells due to thermal shock and potential cracking of cases. - 7.
-Never remove or tamper with the pressure relief valves unless for cell replacement.
-Warranty void if vent valve is removed. - 8.
-Inspect all flooring and lifting equipment for functional adequacy. - 9.
-Adequately secure battery modules, racks, or cabinets to the floor.
+Keep the top of the battery dry and clear of tools and other foreign objects. - Provide adequate ventilation (per IEEE standard 1187 and/or local codes) and follow recommended charging voltages. - Extinguishing media: Class ABC extinguisher.
+Note: CO2 may be used but not directly on the cells due to thermal shock and potential cracking of cases.